 Remember, seat belts save lives.
 Motor vehicle crashes are the number one cause of death for children and adolescents, so if you’re riding with kids make sure they’re using a seatbelt or are securely strapped in a car seat.

-Sources: National Highway Traffic Safety Administration, Mayo Clinic, LifeWork Strategies EAP, Washington and Shady Grove Adventist Hospitals.
+Sources: National Highway Traffic Safety Administration, Mayo Clinic, LifeWork Strategies EAP, Washington and Adventist HealthCare Shady Grove Medical Centers.
 For medical advice, consult your physician.